 Lead Learners regularly review the progress made for CLDD children and ensure specific interventions are in place.

 Girls and boys continue to achieve in line with each other at Manor Green

 Further breakdown of the data suggests that there is a gap in achievement for boys in their reading and writing.
 Our English lead has detailed the action plan for the forthcoming year to target this gap, this has been included within the School Improvement Plan as a priority.

 We continue to monitor EAL achievement, as all children at Manor Green have a communication difficulty specific EAL support is evident in all classes.
 As a school we have signed up to a universal SALT approach which requires visual, signing and key word processing support.

 We continue to have regular moderation meetings (3 per term) throughout the year, we have this year extended the moderation to include PHSE and Computing.

-Efficient and effective termly tracking of individual pupil levels has allowed teachers to set next steps that are challenging and rigorous.
+Efficient and effective termly tracking of individual pupil levels has allowed teachers to set next steps and learning intentions that are challenging and rigorous.